Frindsbury: Local government

 Half of Frindsbury was outside the borders of the City of Rochester hence the name Frindsbury Extra.
 The other half was within the city so was referred to as Frindsbury Intra, a name that has long disappeared, being called Frindsbury.

 This distinction is significant, Frindsbury was a ward in the City of Rochester, and in the City of Rochester-upon-Medway.
 Frindsbury Extra was a ward of Strood Rural District Council which was abolished in 1974.
 Eleven of the 16 Strood Rural parishes, joined Rochester City Council and Chatham Borough Council to become the Rochester-upon-Medway Borough Council which in 1978 became Rochester-upon-Medway City Council.
 The eleven parishes remained parished i.e. have an elected parish council, while former Rochester wards were not.
 This distinction means that the Electoral Commission will not allow any boundary change to the wards, whereby an elector loses or gains the right to vote in a parish election.

 Medway Council is a unitary authority established in 1998.
 Frindsbury is split in two local government level wards: Strood North and Strood Rural, each represented by three councillors from the Conservative Party (as of February 2019).

 Visitors

 William Hogarth with Samuel Scott visited Rochester in May 1732.
 Ebenezer Forest wrote a journal of the five-day trip containing the lines "we all proceeded merrily to Frendsbury".
-They examined the Frindsbury Church then walked to Upnor where Hogarth made a drawing of the beautiful and ancient Upnor Castle.
+They examined Frindsbury Church, then walked to Upnor where Hogarth made a drawing of the beautiful and ancient Upnor Castle.
 They then examined the Ten Gun Battery and the Birds Nest Battery before walking to Hoo.

-In 1783, engravers Samuel and Nathaniel Buck drew their prospect of Rochester from the top of All Saints Church Tower.
+In 1783, engravers Samuel and Nathaniel Buck drew their prospect of Rochester from the top of All Saints' Church Tower.